Mon. Wed. Fri. 11:00 am-3:00 pm EST

 Although there are many different drugs used medicinally, antibiotics are known to be ineffective IC.

 I have had interstitial cystitis (IC) for eight years.
 A couple of months ago, I had a bladder infection and wanted to find a natural antibiotic for bladder infections.

 After doing thorough research on natural antibiotics, I decided to try Uribiotic Formula.
 When I started I felt comfort within 24 hours.

 After using Uribiotic for a month, knowing my symptoms were gone, I stopped taking it.

 Within a couple of weeks, I again felt discomfort.
 I then realized that Uribiotic was helping my IC.

-I am now taking it on a daily basis: two tablets (and good probiotics) in the morning and in the evening.
+I am now taking it on a daily basis: two capsules (and good probiotics) in the morning and in the evening.
 This is helping my IC tremendously.

 Thank you for a great product!

 Seattle, Washington, USA

 The symptoms of interstitial cystitis / painful bladder syndrome vary from person to person.
 And at different times you may have different symptoms.
 Sometimes, they go away by themselves – but may return unexpectedly.